frederic-perez/AmE-dictionary/data/dictionary.md

 __Petri dish__ _n_ :mega: (petri dish)
 __petrichor__ _n_ :two::hammer:
 __petroglyph__ _n_ _Ancient Indian petroglyph._
+__petrolatum__ _n_ A semi-solid mixture of hydrocarbons obtained from petroleum; used in medicinal ointments and for lubrication. _Syn_ mineral jelly, petroleum jelly _While her friends bought expensive designer lip balms, she stuck with her grandmother’s remedy, a big jar of petrolatum._
 __petroleum jelly__
 __petted__
 __petty cash__ _n_ :two: A small cash fund kept on a firm’s premises for the payment of minor incidental expenses.
 __petty officer__ _n_ :three::hammer:
 __petty__ _adj_ :two: Not important and not worth giving attention to. _A petty argument resulted in her son’s murder._ __2__ Complaining too much about things that are not important. _Don’t be so petty._
 __petulance__
-__petulant__ _adj_ :six::mega: Unreasonably irritable or ill-tempered. _Syn_ peevish, testy, cranky, fractious _After their fight, her friend came to make amends, but she was feeling petulant and sulky and ignored him._
+__petulant__ _adj_ :eight::mega: Unreasonably irritable or ill-tempered. _Syn_ peevish, testy, cranky, fractious _After their fight, her friend came to make amends, but she was feeling petulant and sulky and ignored him._
 __petulantly__
 __pew__ _n_ _Church pews._
 __pewter__